Reda-Taha-666/Reda-Taha-666/README.md

 # 💫 About Me:
-I am a software developer<br> specializing in web application <br>development using Python and Django.<br>Website design and development
+I am a software developer<br> specializing in web application <br>development using Python and Django.<br>Website design and development.
 My profile website: https://reda-taha-666.github.io